nickabattista/IB2d/README.txt

 Website: http://battista.web.unc.edu
 GitHub: http://www.github.com/nickabattista

-If you use the code for publishing, please cite the following papers:
+If you use the code for research, please cite the following papers:
 1. N.A.
 Battista, W.C.
 Strickland, L.A.
 Miller, IB2d: a Python and MATLAB implementation of the immersed
 boundary method, submitted to Bioinspiration and Biomemetics, arXiv preprint:
 \url{https://arxiv.org/abs/1610.07944}